paulrobertlloyd/paulrobertlloyd-v3/source/_content/hire/index.markdown

 > Paul is an excellent designer and front-end developer.
 He has a lot of experience working with UX designers and researchers, and is comfortable collaborating in that tricky zone where a project is a tangle and needs careful unpicking before being put back together again.
 {% endfigure %}

-Realising early in my career that you can't truly appreciate an interactive and fluid medium like the web inside Photoshop, I expanded my skill set to encompass front-end web development.
+Realising early in my career that you can't truly appreciate an interactive and fluid medium like the web inside Photoshop, I expanded my skill set to encompass web development.
 I employ pragmatic front-end architecture practices that progressively enhance semantic HTML with modular CSS and unobtrusive JavaScript.

 I'm familiar with CSS preprocessors (Sass, Less), task runners (Grunt, Gulp), content management systems (Jekyll, Kirby, Perch) version control (Git) and project planning software (Jira, Trello).
 I typically produce documentation such as style guides and pattern portfolios to ensure the code I develop is maintainable and extensible by internal teams once it's been handed over.